XRPLF/xrpl-dev-portal/content/concepts/ledgers/ledger-structure.md

 ## Ledger Index or Ledger Hash?

-There are two different ways of identifying a ledger version, its ledger index and its ledger hash.
-These two fields can both identify a ledger, but they serve different purposes.
-The ledger index tells you _when_ to place a ledger in history, but not necessarily what its contents are.
-Two ledgers with the same ledger index might be the same, but they might be from different chains, or they could even be different candidates to be the next ledger on the same chain.
-Two ledgers with the same ledger hash are always completely identical, but the hash by itself doesn't tell you which one came first.
+There are two different ways of identifying a ledger version: its _ledger index_ and its _ledger hash_.
+These two fields both identify a ledger, but they serve different purposes.
+The ledger index tells you the ledger's position in the chain, and the ledger hash reflects the ledger's contents.

+Ledgers from different chains can have the same ledger index but different hashes.
+Also, when dealing with unvalidated ledger versions, there can be multiple candidate ledgers with the same index but different contents and therefore different hashes.

+Two ledgers with the same ledger hash are always completely identical.